Concave majorant of stochastic processes and Burgers turbulence: Extremal set of random processes

-With the help of corollary \ref{cor:cvx}, this theorem can easily be generalised to the class of functions for which the interval $I$ can be decomposed in a countable set of intervals above which $f$ is either concave or convex.
+Then, for all $a \in \mathbf{E}_{Y}^+,~ a$ is left isolated (resp. right isolated) in $\mathbf{E}_{Y}^+$ if $\overline{Y}'(a^-)\neq f'(a)$ (resp. $\overline{Y}'(a)\neq f'(a)$). \end{T} The proof is in Section \ref{PrfEnvProLevDri}.
+The accumulation points of $\mathbf{E}_{Y}^+$, if there are any, are the points where the derivatives of $\overline{Y}$ and $f$ exactly coincide.
+With the help of Corollary \ref{cor:cvx}, this theorem can easily be generalised to functions $f$ for which the interval $I$ can be decomposed in a countable family of intervals above which $f$ is either concave or convex.

-Applying theorem \ref{EnvProLevDri} with $f=0$ yields the asymptotic evolution of a fluid, as explained in the previous section.
-In this case, the only points where $\overline{Y}'(a)=f'(a)$ is the supremum of $X$.
-It is possible in this case to precise the topology of the convex hull around the maximal value, it depends on the the \emph{regularity of the half-line} for $X$, see section \ref{sec:LevyPro}.
+Applying Theorem \ref{EnvProLevDri} with $f=0$ yields the asymptotic evolution of a fluid, as explained in Proposition~\ref{UppSemCon} .
+In this case, the only point where it is possible to have $\overline{Y}'(a)=f'(a)=0$ is the supremum of $X$.
+The topology of the convex hull around the maximal value then depends on the \emph{regularity of the half-line} for $X$, see Section \ref{sec:LevyPro}.
 The following theorem gives an exhaustive topological description of the extremal set.

+Remark that if the L\'evy measure is finite, $X$ is a.s. piece-wise constant, and $\mathbf{E}_{X}$ is discrete in $\mathbb{R}^+$.
+For the sake of more simple statements, we assume in the sequel that the L\'evy measure is infinite.